grumdrig/slog/README.md

 - vm.js: Assemble Slog assembly, and/or run strategies in games

-- chinbreak.js: Run the Chinbreak Island game, or generate supporting files

-Pass '--help' to any of these tools for usage information.
+Pass '--help' to these tools for usage information.

 Supporting files, and tests, are generated with the build tool Loopy.
 Install